dhansel/Altair8800-IOBus/09-spi-i2c/README.md

 Schematics and PCB as well as a Gerber file for PCB production are in this directory.
 The project is also [available on EasyEDA](https://oshwlab.com/hansel72/2sio_copy_copy_copy).

+### Card connections

+The card offers two SPI connectors and one I2C connector.
+Both SPI connectors share the same communication lines.
+Use the CS signals (bits 6+7 of the SPI control register) to select which connected device should be addressed.

+The I2C bus communication protocol addresses devices using unique addresses.
+Multiple devices can be daisy-chained or connected in parallel to the I2C connector.

+Output signals for the SPI and I2C ports are at 3.3V levels which should work for both 3.3V and 5V devices.
+Input signals on the ports are 3.3V and 5V tolerant.
+The jumpers next to the ports can be used to configure the VCC output voltage to 3.3V or 5V.
+This arrangement should allow the card to be used with both 3.3V and 5V devices.

 ### Card registers

 The card provides several registers (accessible via IN/OUT instructions) to facilitate